Providing Cataract surgery with ReZoom, AcrySof ReSTOR, Crystalens or toric IOLs in Wilmington, DE

 Traditional cataract surgery requires the patient to use multiple eye drops before and after surgery, often up to four times a day for a month or more.
 In most cases, dropless cataract surgery eliminates the need to apply over 400 drops in patients who are having cataract surgery on both eyes!

 This advanced medical procedure improves the precision and reproducibility of several of the most critical steps in cataract surgery.
 For those who want the most precise and predictable surgery, laser-assisted cataract surgery may be recommended.
 The laser is guided by a computer, allowing customization to your eye’s unique characteristics, giving the potential for better visual outcomes.

 During your consultation, Kremer Eye Center will do advanced diagnostic testing to determine which cataract surgery options would best suit your needs.

-At Kremer Eye Center, the surgeons and staff are always focused on what is best for our patients.
+At Kremer Eye Center, Dr. Richman and staff are always focused on what is best for our patients.
 The entire surgical team as well as our staff and technicians are dedicated to making you feel cared for and comfortable every step of the way.

-Please contact Kremer Eye Center at (800) 863-7954 to schedule a consultation with Dr. Richman or Dr. Aronsky and learn more about your cataract surgery options.
+Please contact Kremer Eye Center at (800) 863-7954 to schedule a consultation with Dr. Richman and learn more about your cataract surgery options.